Explanations of Terms

 - After school non-academic use of facilities.

-Student Assistance Program (SAP): A team of professional staff persons is available to deal with mental health and drug and alcohol related problems. (see page 42)
+Student Assistance Program (SAP): A team of professional staff persons is available to deal with mental health and drug and alcohol related problems (see page 22).

-Suspension: A student may be suspended by the principal for three (3) days without a hearing or up to ten (10) days with an opportunity for an informal hearing (see HEARING on page 28).
+Suspension: A student may be suspended by the principal for three (3) days without a hearing or up to ten (10) days with an opportunity for an informal hearing (see HEARINGS/DUE PROCESS on page 12).
 Students shall make up missed work.
 During any suspension, a student is restricted from attending or participating in all school activities both during and after school.